 Cueva de los Portales

-A small outdoor museum contains a few of Che's roughshod artifacts including his bed and the table where he played chess (while the rest of the world stood at the brink of nuclear Armageddon).
-Three other caves called El Espejo, El Salvador and Cueva Oscura are up on the hillside.
-Again, this area is brilliant bird-watching turf: trips can be arranged at the Hotel Mirador, or you can ask the staff at the cave entrance.
-There's a campismo and small restaurant outside the cave.
-Both have been closed since Hurricanes Gustav and Ike.
+Within the cavemouth, a small outdoor museum exhibits Che's roughshod artifacts including his bed and the table where he played chess (while the rest of the world stood at the brink of nuclear Armageddon).
+Three other caves called El Espejo, El Salvador and Cueva Oscura are further up the hillside.
+This area is brilliant bird-watching turf: birding tours can be arranged at San Diego de los Baños' Hotel Mirador , or you can ask staff at the cave entrance.
+There's a good campismo (which may or may not accept foreign guests) and a small restaurant outside the cave.
+You'll need your own wheels to get here.